-HIST 390 Health & Healing in Africa
+HIST 390 Health & Healing in the Atlantic

 Instructor: Thomas Keegan